erenokandan/CS3-DS4002/README.md

 # Data
 The necessary data to replicate the project is provided within the data folder, which inlcludes both the clean data "original" and the cleaned data that is used to complete the project.
 # Reference Materials
 Reference materials contains helpful resources that might be referred back to if there is ever more need for clarification and to unsterstand the purpose of the study.
+Example of a code wlakthrough is provided if it is needed.